Cutter

 |

-Demo Version of Mental RayThe following notes are intended to help those who purchase either or both of the mental images® books and who wish to install the demo version of mental ray.
-The names that you choose for your shader source, shaders and scenes directories in step 2 must match the paths specified in an all-important mental ray document called the rayrc file - its the mental ray "preference" file.
+Demo Version of Mental RayThe following notes are intended to help those who have purchased Volume 1 or Volume 2 of the mental images® books and who wish to install the demo version of mental ray.
+The names choosen for the shader_src, shaders and scenes directories in step 2 must match the paths specified in an all-important mental ray document called the rayrc file - its the mental ray "preference" file.
+If you are using the demo version of "ray" installed from the CD included with Andy Kopra's book you should ignore this section and instead refer to Kopra - Writing mental ray Shaders.
 Step 1 - System Files for Linux & MacOSX

 The files for the include directory (linux, MacOSX and windows) can be found on the mental images CD in, common/include |